Advance Queensland Industry Research Fellowships

 Internal notice of intent process

-All researchers intending to submit an Advance Queensland Industry Research Fellowship application for funding in 2021are required to submit an internal Notice of Intent.
+All researchers intending to submit an Advance Queensland Industry Research Fellowship application are required to submit an internal Notice of Intent.
 NOIs will be collated centrally and distributed to Faculties and Institutes in order to provide maximum support to the UQ research community.

 Step 1: SmartyGrants registration and scheme reading